Frequently Asked Questions

 - What if computer screens make me feel dizzy?

 It’s not uncommon for display screens to provoke discomfort, especially during migraine or acute incidents of vertigo such as a recent bout of Meniere’s or labyrinthitis.
 It’s a sign that the brain is undergoing a period of change and may benefit from rest (for example darkness and stillness).
 Screen sensitivity can pass in less than an hour, or it may take a day or two.
 It’s important not to push yourself or you risk exacerbating it.

-I provide a lot of audio resources so that you can close your eyes and simply listen to each learning module.
+I provide a lot of audio resources (listen to my neuroplasticity for vertigo and tinnitus play list) so that you can close your eyes and simply listen without using screens.
 I suggest you experiment with my free resources, and I don’t recommend that you invest in my programs until you can manage those comfortably.

 To make active changes to your brain and body, you need ‘neural space’ for learning.
 When you’re in a state of heightened sensitivity, you may benefit from reducing your stimulation load, rather than increasing it.
 (You learn more about this in ROCK STEADY.)
 Once your screen sensitivities have settled, you can then comfortably engage in eLearning.

 Remember that this is an investment in your future and there is no benefit in getting started before you are feeling ready.